combatwombat/monsterdon-replay/README.md

 - A way to deploy it to your server.
 I use Capistrano.

 ### Setup
-- Fork the repository.
-It's too tied to #monsterdon and myself for now.
 - Set up your server, so that I can be deployed to with Capistrano and can keep a worker script alive, with Supervisor, systemd for example.
 - Have some space on your server.
 The media files for ~110.000 toots take about 6 GB.
 - Create shared/ folder with